intersystems-community/iris-angular-template/README.md

 The angular application lives within the /ng/app/ folder, while all Objectscript code lives in the /cls/ folder.

 ### Prerequisites
-Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker desktop](https://www.docker.com/products/docker-desktop) installed.
+Make sure you have [git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [Docker Desktop](https://www.docker.com/products/docker-desktop) installed.
 This repository is ready to code in VSCode with ObjectScript plugin.
 Install [VSCode](https://code.visualstudio.com/), [Docker](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) and [ObjectScript](https://marketplace.visualstudio.com/items?itemName=daimor.vscode-objectscript) plugin and open the folder in VSCode.

-## ZPM Package Manager
+## InterSystems Package Manager
-This module is zpm-packaged, which means that it is described with [module.xml](https://github.com/isc-etchenko/iris-angular-template/blob/master/module.xml).
+This module is defined using InterSystems Package Manager (IPM), which means that it is described with [module.xml](https://github.com/intersystems-community/iris-angular-template/blob/master/module.xml).

-Feel free to use as an example and change the module.xml to package your own InterSystems IRIS full-stack solution using angular.
+Feel free to use as an example and change the module.xml to package your own InterSystems IRIS-based full-stack solution using Angular.

 ## Credits
 Demo is built using original fullstack-template [iris-fullstack-template](https://github.com/intersystems/iris-fullstack-template)